yvonen-s/tw-us-nationid/README.md

 This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data, third party Taiwanese opinion surveys and a third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:

-- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense** the **urgency of these issues** changed over time?
+- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense**, and the **urgency of these issues** changed over time?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the above trends in Taiwanese political attitudes?
 How do they compare to trends in Taiwanese people's **attitudes towards the U.S.**?
 - _(may remove this component, data results are not looking interesting rn)_ Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic alliancess**?